m2ro99/Green-Land/README.md

 Green Land is a static website created as part of an imaginary project for an online company that sells fresh, farm-sourced vegetables.
 This project was developed during an internship to showcase skills in web development, design, and user experience.
 The website is designed to provide a seamless and engaging shopping experience for customers looking to purchase high-quality, locally sourced vegetables online.

 ## Project Overview
-Green Land is a fully responsive, static website built using HTML and CSS.
-It features a clean and modern design, with a focus on user-friendly navigation and visually appealing content.
-The website includes several sections, such as:

 - Home: A welcoming introduction to Green Land, highlighting the freshness and quality of the produce.

 - About Us: Information about the company's mission, values, and commitment to sustainability.